-Primary Care Physicians:
+Primary Care Providers

-Family Practice & Internal Medicine
+Family Practice & Internal Medicine Physicians

-Both Family Practice and Internal Medicine physicians serve as primary care physicians.
-Both types of physicians have attended four years of medical school, followed by a three year residency.
+Both family practice and internal medicine physicians serve as primary care physicians.
+Both types of physicians have attended four years of medical school, followed by a three-year residency.
 The focus of the residency is how these two are different.

-While Obstetricians and Gynecologists (OB/GYNs) are experts in the female reproductive system, some women use their OB/GYN as their primary care provider.
+Obstetricians and gynecologists, or OB/GYNs, are experts in the female reproductive system.
+Some women use their OB/GYN as their primary care provider.
 OB/GYNs are physicians trained to care for women during pregnancy and childbirth, as well as manage any disorders of the female reproductive system.
 If you want your OB/GYN to be your primary care provider, make sure to ask if they will serve that role as well.
-Some OB/GYNs prefer to have a Family Practice or Internal Medicine physician follow patients for medical issues not related to the reproductive system.
+Some OB/GYNs prefer to have a family practice or internal medicine physician follow patients for medical issues not related to the reproductive system.

 Pediatricians are physicians trained to care for newborns, infants, children and adolescents.
 They also attend four years of medical school followed by three years of residency training.
 They provide preventive care for healthy children and treat children who are injured or ill.
 They specialize in childhood diseases, growth and emotional health.